Aristiana/mimetypes-link-icons/readme.txt

 * Typo in CSS caused some images not to show

 == Upgrade Notice ==

+= 2.1.3 =
+* Removing a couple of short php open tags

 = 2.1.2 =
 * Adding 3 new mime types (openoffice)